Care · Editions, authenticity

 One hundred prints.
 One portrait.
 One book.

-Every object the studio makes is finite.
+Every object we make is finite.
 Nothing is reprinted, no portrait is duplicated, no book is repeated.
 This is how we count, sign, and retire the work.

 Section one · Prints